Hepatitis B: The Disease & Vaccines

 Should teenagers and adults get the hepatitis B vaccine?

-The hepatitis B vaccine should be given to all teenagers and adults up to 60 years of age who have not yet received the hepatitis B vaccine.
-Adults 60 years and older should get the vaccine if they are at high risk or if they would like to have protection against this virus.
+The hepatitis B vaccine should be given to all teenagers and adults up to 60 years of age who have not yet received it.
+Adults 60 years and older should get the vaccine if they are at high risk for infection or if they would like to be protected against this virus.

-Is it okay to get an extra dose of hepatitis B vaccine?
+Is it OK to get an extra dose of hepatitis B vaccine?

 Yes.
-Although extra doses of vaccine are not recommended, you can think of the extra dose as another chance for the immune system to “see” the hepatitis B virus.
+Extra doses of vaccine are not recommended, but they are not generally harmful.
+You can think of the extra dose as another chance for your immune system to “see” hepatitis B virus.
 A vaccine is not the only time the immune system will “see” the virus or bacteria contained in it.
-People may be exposed to the virus or bacteria at school or the store or when visiting family or friends.
-An extra dose of vaccine is like one more exposure, except the difference is that the virus or bacteria in any vaccine has been made safe, so it won’t make you ill.
+People may be exposed to pathogens at school or the store or when visiting family or friends.
+An extra dose of vaccine is like one more exposure.

 I am a healthcare worker who did not develop hepatitis B antibodies after immunization.
 What should I do?

 Two versions of hepatitis B vaccine are available.
-One, called Heplisav-B, contains a novel adjuvant that was not present in previous versions used by adults (Engerix-B and Recombivax HB).
-Some people did not respond to the older version hepatitis B vaccine.
-In fact, in a group of adults younger than 40 years of age who received two doses of the older version vaccine 75 of 100 were protected.
+One, called Heplisav-B, contains a novel adjuvant that was not present in previous versions of hepatitis B vaccine used by adults (Engerix-B and Recombivax HB).
+Some people did not respond to the older version hepatitis B vaccines.
+In fact, in a group of adults younger than 40 years of age who got two doses of the older version vaccine 75 of 100 were protected.
 Following the third dose, this number increased to 90 of 100.
 However, people older than 40 years of age were less likely to respond to the vaccine with increasing age.
 On the other hand, 90 to 100 of 100 adults 18 years of age and older respond to Heplisav-B, which was approved for use in 2018.

-About 5-10 of every 100 children and adults younger than 40 years of age do not respond to the third dose of the hepatitis B vaccine.
+About 5 to10 of every 100 children and adults younger than 40 years of age do not respond after three doses of the hepatitis B vaccine.
 Some of these people will be recommended to get vaccinated again.
 About 5 of 100 people will still not respond after getting all recommended doses of both series.
 Note that children younger than 18 years of age cannot get Heplisav-B.

 Relative risks and benefits